Hackathon: As a learning experience for young people

-When I was initially asked to help out and support an event being run by Acorn Aspirations, I was apprehensive.
-The event, a hackathon aimed at young women who want to get into technology careers seemed like a wonderful an important thing to focus on, but me teaching teenagers?!.
+When I was initially asked to support an event being run by Acorn Aspirations, I was apprehensive.
+The event, a hackathon aimed at young women who want to get into technology careers, seemed like a wonderful and important thing to focus on.
+Still, me teaching teenagers?!
 I’ve had a career working for large organisations and big brands in corporations.
 I’ve presented and run hackathons with design teams at John Lewis, but teenagers?!
 I’ve not been around as many young people since I was at secondary school.

-In preparation, I dropped in on WOW talks day an event that one of the hackathon organisers Aga Gajownik was speaking at for teenagers.
-I was struck at the energy buzzing around the room and how only a skillful speaker would be able to keep and maintain the audience’s focus A little intimidated, but inspired, I signed up to help.
+In preparation, I dropped in on WOW talks day, an event that one of the hackathon organisers was speaking at for teenagers.
+I was struck at the energy buzzing around the room and how only a skilful speaker would be able to keep and maintain the audience’s focus.
+A little intimidated but inspired, I signed up to help.

-Myself, Aga and Naomi from acorn aspirations, had a brief skype chat a few days before to outline the event and align our thinking.
-The challenges in working for the startup and education sector varies from large enterprise.
-There is less preparation time, but more freedom to be really creative, and spontaneous responding hour to hour to different needs as they emerge.
+Myself, Aga and Naomi from Acorn Aspirations had a brief Skype chat a few days before outlining the event and aligning our thinking.
+The challenges in working for the startup and education sector varies from a large enterprise.
+There is less preparation time but more freedom to be really creative and spontaneous, responding hour to hour to different needs as they emerge.
 Learning to go with it, react and pivot on the day would be essential.

-About 40 teenagers, arrived at 10am on a sunny saturday morning at Entrepreneur First‘s trendy warehouse style office/studio.
-We kicked things off with a brief overview of the event followed by an introduction from teenagers who had bought an idea that they would like to develop.
+About 40 teenagers arrived at 10 am on a sunny Saturday morning at Entrepreneur First‘s trendy warehouse studio.
+We kicked things off with a brief overview of the event, followed by an introduction from teenagers who bought an idea they would like to develop.

-Their brief was to design, develop, test, validate and pitch their concept as well as what they believed the next steps would be, by the end of the 2nd day.
-It was important that they learn about Agile and Scrum principles, some useful tools and all in an interactive fun way.
+Their brief was to design, develop, test, validate and pitch their concept and what they believed the next steps would be by the end of the 2nd day.
+They needed to learn about Agile and Scrum principles, some useful tools and all in an interactive fun way.

-Acorn Aspirations kicked off with workshops covering how to pitch, ideate, run design critiques and basic coding skills.
-We stressed the importance of ensuring they are solving an identified problem rather than just creating a fun solution.
+Acorn Aspirations started with workshops covering how to pitch, ideate, run design critiques and basic coding skills.
+We stressed the importance of ensuring they solve an identified problem rather than just creating a fun solution.
 Whilst it would take a few moments to get their attention, they would listen intently and with surprising focus.

-After lunch, we structured the teams into 1 hour sprints, with each sprint having a focus and expected outputs.
+After lunch, we structured the teams into 1-hour sprints, each with a focus and expected outputs.
 This ensured they were able to effectively manage their time and be walked through a healthy design process.

 9:45am – 10:00am